Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 ### Let's prototype!
 - The developer saves the API key and game ID into the project settings.
-- The player only sees a download key input field—and once entered, they’re verified!
+- The player only sees a download key input field and once entered, they’re verified!

 🎉 I’m happy to announce that within just 24 hours we built a working prototype, exactly as we set out to do! 🎉